parrado/SoftDev2/README.md

 SoftDev2 should automatically boot from your HDD.

 On boot SoftDev2 will launch OPL (hdd0:__sysconf/softdev2/OPNPS2LD.ELF) by default.
-In addition hot keys were added which will launch corresponding application if hot key is hold during boot:
+In addition hot keys were added which will launch corresponding application if hot key is held during boot:

 - CIRCLE button: uLaunchELF (hdd0:__sysconf/softdev2/ULE.ELF).
 - TRIANGLE button: OSD ROM browser (rom0:OSDSYS), FreeHDBoot (hdd0:__system/osd/osdmain.elf) or HDD-OSD browser (hdd0:__system/osd/hosdsys.elf or hdd0:__system/osd100/hosdsys.elf) if any installed.